zsquareplusc/python-embedded-launcher/documentation/tools.rst

 Used to create a python27-minimal distribution.
 It copies the Python installation from the system.
-So there must be an unmodified copy of Python 2.7 installed (e.g. no changes to Pythons library, installed modules in site-packes are OK, they are not used).
+So there must be an unmodified copy of Python 2.7 installed (e.g. no changes to Pythons library, installed modules in site-packages are OK, they are not used).
 Ensure to update to get the latest security fixes.

 It does not package tkinter and tests (comparable to the Python 3 embedded